 Hmm.
 Pretty good marketing, and sounds intriguing.
 So, what are we working with here?
 There are a lot of different versions of the Vitamix blender.
 For purposes of this Vitamix vs Ninja review, I’ll be talking about one of the higher end Vitamix blenders – the 7500 Low Profile, Professional Grade, 64 oz Container.
 But, don’t worry!
 I’ll still touch upon the other types of both blenders available, too.

-I can dig it!
-For the purpose of this Vitamix vs Ninja review, I’ll be talking about the Ninja blender I have now (and have had for almost 5 years), the Ninja Professional Blender, Pro System 1100.
+Although you can compare Ninja blenders in the above link, for the purpose of this Vitamix vs Ninja review, I’ll be talking about the Ninja blender I have now (and have had for almost 5 years), the Ninja Professional Blender, Pro System 1100.

 Now, let’s get down to business.